moonbeam-foundation/xcm-sdk/mkdocs/docs/reference/mrl.md

 To use it, chains are configured following an iterface which contains all the necessary information to perform the transfers.

-In this section we'll provide a detailed reference of the concepts and more complex types, interfaces and methods.
+This sdk uses the [XCM-SDK types and concepts as base](../reference/xcm.md).
+In this section we'll provide a detailed reference for the most important concepts, types, interfaces and methods related to the MRL SDK.

+---

 ## Transfer types
 <!-- TODO fix redaccion -->
 To understand how to use the MRL SDK, we can identify three different types of transfers, which ultimately don't affect the way the SDK is used, but depending on the type of transfer, the logic behind each one is going to be different.

 Always refer to the [MRL Documentation](https://docs.moonbeam.network/builders/interoperability/mrl/){target=\_blank} for a full explanation of the process, but here is a brief overview of what happens in each type of transfers, which will help you understand how the SDK works.

+---

 ### From EVM chains to parachains. {: #from-evm-chains-to-parachains }
 <!-- TODO mjm references -->